kuroServamp/ProgrammList/README.md

-Currently updates to this repo are near daily (2025 March 9)

-If there is something acute please add it into the issue bin

- -- de -- Updates hier werden fast täglich gemacht momentan (2025 März 9)

-Falls was konkretes is, einfach in die Issues reinpacken

 # ProgrammList (EN)

 A Program to create a list of programs installled on a system.
 You may add this program on a networkfolder to get more information from single clients that execute a script to invoke it and save the data to a centralized database.